tpoisot/ms_proba_networks/ms/maintext.md

 Yet the extant methodological corpus is well accepted, and the properties it describes are well understood.
-Rather than suggesting measures, we argue that it is more productive to re-express those we already have, in a way that do not loses information when applied to probabilistic networks.
+Rather than suggesting measures, we argue that it is more productive to re-express those we already have, in a way that does not lose information when applied to probabilistic networks.
 We contribute to this effort by re-developing a unified toolkit of measures to characterize the structure of probabilistic interaction networks.
 Several direct and emergent core properties of ecological networks (both bipartite and unipartite) can be